 She bent and ran a finger along the bare wood where the paint had been sliced through.
 It almost made a letter, but not one she was familiar with.
-She nibbled her lower lip.
+She nibbled her lip.
 It might be Elvish.
 Or Dwarvish.

 "Good morning, and no thank you!" came Bilbo's voice from behind the door.
 "I've told you already, I've no use for adventures!"

 Bell cocked her head.
-"Mister Bilbo, it's me.
-Bell?"
+"Mister Bilbo, it's me-Bell."

 Bilbo focused his attention back on her and blinked, as if finally noticing her for the first time.
 "Yes, of course I did.
-Why do you-" he glanced down at her basket and his eyebrows raised.
+Why do you-" he looked down at her basket and his eyebrows raised.
 "What's that you've got there?"